seymaguleryuz/radical-group.github.io/_publications/shkurti2019cocomd.md

 permalink: /publications/shkurti2019cocomd
 type: pub
 date: 2019-01-08
 author: "Ardita Shkurti, Ioanna Danai Styliari, Vivek Balasubramanian, Iain Bethune, Conrado Pedebos, Shantenu Jha, and Charles A. Laughton"
 venue: "Journal of Chemical Theory and Computation, 2019"
 paperurl: https://pubs.acs.org/doi/pdf/10.1021/acs.jctc.8b00657
----

-## Abstract:

-CoCo (“Complementary Coordinates”) is a method for ensemble enrichment based on Principal Component Analysis (PCA) that was developed originally for the investigation of NMR data.
+abstract: "CoCo (“Complementary Coordinates”) is a method for ensemble enrichment based on Principal Component Analysis (PCA) that was developed originally for the investigation of NMR data.
 Here we investigate the potential of the CoCo method, in combination with molecular dynamics simulations (CoCo-MD), to be used more